Röttingen: Economy and infrastructure

 Röttingen is a wine-producing community in the Tauber Valley.
 Vineyards covering about 30 ha produce grapes made into Frankonian wine on the "Röttinger Feuerstein": 70% is Müller-Thurgau, 20% Silvaner; 10% is Riesling, Traminer, Kerner, Scheurebe, Bacchus, Schwarzriesling etc. A local speciality is the "Tauberschwarz".
-This traditional sort of grapes exists only in the area of the Tauber Valley.
+This traditional variety of grape is cultivated only in the area of the Tauber Valley.